microsoft/ms-tpm-20-ref-rs/README.md

 ## Updating `ms-tpm-20-ref`

-After bumping the git submodule, make sure to regenerate `src/bindgen.rs` using the `./bindgen.sh` script!

 Since this crate also provides an _implementation_ of the platform API, any changes in the underlying `ms-tpm-20-ref` platform API will require updating this crate's implementation as well.
-This cannot be automated, and will require a human to audit / validate that all signatures line up correctly.
+This cannot be automated, and will require a human to audit / validate that all platform API signatures line up correctly.

 ## Attribution